All Episodes

 Why, Colin Powell, the titular head of the Republican Party, one of the greatest moderates ever to have lived.

-If anybody will ever have a book written about them, great moderates in American history, it will be Colin Powell.
+If anybody will ever have a book written about them, Great Moderates in American History, it will be Colin Powell.

 That book doesn't exist, by the way.

-You ever seen great moderates in America?
+You ever seen great moderates in American history?

 You just haven't seen it.